 September 2, 2025

 He was strutting down the street proudly singing Onward Christian Soldiers.
 Like a Pied Piper, other pious folks were following him.
 Our town has a public piano outside that is free for anyone to play.
 When the person that was currently noodling the 88 heard the well known song, he joined right in.
 The troubadour marched right up to the side of the piano, the crowd gathered 'round and the singing never stopped.
 They sounded good together until the piano player tired of the dirge-like pace and started to jazz the song up.
 He sped the tempo, started riffing on the black keys and eventually turned it into a free form jazz piece.
 He lost the singer along the way.
 The followers however were incensed, outraged, yelled Blasphemer! and Butcher! and made noises about storming the sacrilegious piano player but didn't cause most were over 75 and lucky to be able to still open a jar of pickles.
-Leaning against the piano like Dean Martini waiting for a martini, the singer was casually paralyzed.
+Leaning against the piano like Dean Martin waiting for a martini, the singer was casually paralyzed.
 Why would Jesus let this duplicitous stranger hijack his song?
 Why?!
 Why!
 The piano player, now tickling the keys to Whiskey River, urged the throng not to hate his irreverent self and instead, turn the other cheek and love him like Jesus says to.
 Fuck that! someone yelled, and if it weren't for the puppy that wandered into the crowd and had all the old folks oohing and awing and forgetting all about Christian soldiers, who knows what might have happened?

 September 3, 2025